-1.10.18 Landscape
+1.9.20 Landscape

-Summary: Install and configure landscape client
+Summary: install and configure landscape client

 This module installs and configures landscape-client.
 The landscape client will only be installed if the key landscape is present in config.
 Landscape client configuration is given under the client key under the main landscape config key.
-The config parameters are not interpreted by cloud-init, but rather are converted into a ConfigObj formatted file and written out to the [client] section in /etc/landscape/client.conf.
+The config parameters are not interpreted by cloud-init, but rather are converted into a ConfigObj formatted file and written out to /etc/landscape/client.conf.